dabapps/django-readers/docs/reference/rest-framework.md

 ## Customising serializer fields

-For named fields (strings) in a spec, `spec_to_serializer_class` uses the same mechanism as `ModelSerializer` to infer the field types for the model.
+For named fields (strings) in a spec, `serializer_class_for_spec` uses the same mechanism as `ModelSerializer` to infer the field types for the model.
 However, for custom pairs in a spec, the serializer field to use must be specified explicitly. `django-readers` provides a utility called `out` which can be used in two ways: as a decorator, or inline in a spec.

 ### `out` as a decorator